kennyr87/awesome-jysep/readme.md

 #### [Activities to Complement Children's Classes and JY Groups](https://brilliantstarmagazine.org/parents-teachers/teaching-tools-techniques/teachers-ideas-exchange)

->  List of activities, songs, and stories from Brilliant Star magazine can be used to complement the key themes in the lessons.
+>  List of activities, songs, and stories from Brilliant Star magazine can be used to comttittplement the key themes in the lessons.

 #### [Supporting the Core Activities - Children's Classes](http://www.supportingthecoreactivities.org/childrens-classes/)